ankuragarwaldatascience/Advance-DataBases/README.md

 # E-Commerce Database Management System

-The Ecommerce database management system allows online businesses to identify potential clients and determine a strategy to push them through the sales funnel based on information already available.
+This Project of Ecommerce database management system allows online businesses to identify potential clients and determine a strategy to push them through the sales funnel based on information already available.

 The technology stack, tools, and skills required for the project.